BaruahYoshita/Credit-Risk-Model/README.md

 The objective of this project is to build and compare machine learning models to predict the probability that a loan applicant will default, using historical application and credit bureau data.

 This is a binary classification problem with:
-- Strong class imbalance (default is a rare event)
+- Strong class imbalance, since default is a rare event
 - High-dimensional tabular features
 - Missing values
 - Business need for both discrimination and probability calibration